 Mark Slate on Radio Northsea International's Top 30 show on 22nd December 1972.
 Recording kindly provided by Hans Knot (duration 3 minutes 18 seconds).

 Don Stevens Born 25th March 1953.
 Like many people growing up in the sixties, Don was fascinated by the offshore stations.
 He started a mobile disco in 1966 and, for a time, worked for The Birds Nest in Slough, Pantiles, Bagshot and ran Motown and reggae nights in Windsor Lanes Bowl in Burnham, Bucks.
 He started the landbased pirate station Radio 259 in July 1969 which was on the air 24 hours a day until it was raided in September 1969.
 He then launched a second AM station, Radio 242, which broadcast until February 1970.
 In the meantime Don had been fined £10 for operating a pirate radio station.
 He made a couple of appearances on south London's Radio Jackie in 1970 and was active with the Radio Helen Network.
 Between 1973 and 1975 he was on Radio Concord, where he made friends with a guy called Keith York.
 Radio Concord then opened a daytime service, Dynamite 235 (where future Caroline DJs Steve Kent and James Ross were also heard).
 Through a mutual friend, Nik Oakley of Script magazine, Don got to know Caroline DJ Tony Allan.
 Don says “Tony became a permanent fixture at my house.
 My wife Anne and I really enjoyed his company.”
 Tony suggested that Don might like to go out to Caroline.
 He did, and he presented his first show on the station on 5th March 1975.
 He stayed for only one stint, until 25th April.
 Unfortunately the tender taking him ashore was intercepted by the police.
 Don was arrested, charged and fined £50 with £25 costs under the Marine Offences Act.
 This put an end to his Caroline career and from May 1975 to February 1976, Don was resident DJ at Sloopy's in Piccadilly Circus, London.
 Unable to return to Caroline, the station founder, Ronan O'Rahilly, introduced him to Abie Nathan who operated the Voice of Peace radio station off Israel.
 Don joined the Peace ship in March 1976.
 He was voted Number One Foreign Broadcaster in Israel by a readers poll in La'Hi'Ton, Israel's pop magazine in January 1977.
 In February that year CBS Records, Israel, asked him to design a night club in Jaffa, for use as a vehicle to promote disco music.
 Don says: “El Macho opened in March 1977.
 I went on to design further clubs and sound systems for Hilton, Sheraton, Rafi Shauli, Mandy Rice Davis and many others.
 I also presented a pop show with Eli Israeli for Galei Zahal, Israel Army Radio which annoyed Abie Nathan.
 Apart from night club design and appearances, I worked for Abie on shore, providing accommodation for the DJs, and also appeared on the station for further tours of duty in 1978, '79 and again in 1985.
 I left Israel in August 1980, though I return often.”
 Don returned to London and a job in advertising, followed by a position with a company that operated venues across the north of England.
 Then his friend, Keith York, got in touch.
 Don remembers: “Keith York headhunted me to be Station Manager for South Coast Radio in Cork, arranged my interview with its Board of Directors, and they confirmed my appointment.
 I was also the Breakfast Show presenter as well as Station Manager.
 During my tenure I re-vamped the format and had a 10kW RCA transmitter installed.
 Tony Allan was the first voice heard on it.
 I was an emergency replacement on Nova, Dublin, in 1984 when Declan Meehan quit Nova and joined Capital Radio, London.
 This allowed (station owner) Chris Cary time to find a permanent jock as Keith and I had just launched Atlantic Sound Galway.
 In 1985 Keith and I launched WLS Music Radio Galway, the first 24 hour stereo station in The West of Ireland which ran until June 1987, when it became Coast 103 (after I had left for England).
 In June 1987 I became a part of the burgeoning House and Techno scene in London and worked London clubs until July 1989 when I withdrew from the music scene and started Rapidtransit Logistics, a transport company.
 This lead me to a connection in Egypt and I formed a specialist supplier of Egyptian art and also transported artworks.
 By 1998, Rapidtransit had evolved into 24/7 Express and I had also become a facilitator, a one stop shop for business solutions.
 So, if a client wanted an item of furniture or a type of car, a connection to a person, or a specialist food stuff, I undertook to find and supply it.
 Clients ranged from film studios to corporate clients and I still engage in this activity for clients.
 Since 2003 I have moved back to journalism and script writing.
 I'm completing a screenplay for a possible green light in 2012.
 I am also a relief broadcaster and a regular Father Christmas every year at shopping malls in London and the South East.”
 (Our thanks to Don for his help and the photo which was taken on the Voice of Peace in 1976.
-There is a fascinating interview with Don on Martin van Der Ven's Offshore Radio Guide.)
+There is a fascinating interview with Don on Martin van Der Ven's German Radio Caroline site.)

 Don Stevens on Radio Caroline from the evening of Friday 21st March 1975.
 Thanks to correspondent Herman Content for pointing out that the voice on the Don Stevens jingle belongs to Radio Mi Amigo DJ Peter Van Dam who also features during the clip.
 This is an edited version of a recording donated to www.azanorak.com by John Spargo.
 Our thanks to John, Jim Nantz and Ray Robinson (duration 2 minutes 52 seconds)